johnsonjh/cpm386/README.md

   omitted from CP/M‑68K by Digital Research).
 * A large majority of the CP/M‑Plus (CP/M&nbsp;3) BDOS is also supported.
 * More than 60% of the DOS‑Plus additions have been implemented.
 * Approximately half of the MP/M extensions have been completed.
-The missing functionality is largely the multi‑user, multi‑tasking, message queuing, and process control calls that don't apply to a single‑user CP/M implementation.
+  * The missing functionality is largely the multi‑user, multi‑tasking,
+    message queuing, and process control calls that don't apply to a single‑user CP/M implementation.
-* **CP/M‑386**‑specific BDOS extensions exist for some new features (direct video access, high‑resolution timers, etc.)
+* Unique **CP/M‑386**‑specific BDOS extensions have been added to accommodate new features like direct video access and high‑resolution timing.

 ## Screenshots